 Research shows that follow-ups are crucial to conversion.
 In fact, prospects need to hear from you an average of five times before they’re ready to buy.
 With a sales cadence in place, you can ensure that you follow up with your prospects regularly.
 In the long run, this strategy will help you close more deals.

 Finally, a sales cadence can help create harmony within your sales team.
 When everyone follows the same process, there’s less room for error.
-And when you have a system in place for tracking prospects, you can avoid duplication of effort and ensure that the right person contacts each prospect at the right time.
+When you have a system for tracking prospects, you can avoid duplication of effort and ensure that the right person contacts each prospect at the right time.

 How To Build a Sales Cadence?